-The FIAA further provides for the continuous administrative seizure of assets of PEPs already seized within mutual legal assistance proceedings for confiscation.
-This applies in the case of failure of mutual legal assistance because the state of origin qualifies as a failing state (namely, it is unable to satisfy the requirement of mutual legal assistance proceedings owing to the total or substantial collapse or failures of its national judicial system) or because proceedings in the state of origin may not meet the basic procedural requirements of the European Convention on Human Rights or the International Covenant on Civil and Political Rights.
-Frozen assets can further be confiscated if assets belonging to a PEP are of illicit origin, which is presumed when the wealth of the PEP has increased inordinately, was facilitated by the exercise of a public function and the level of corruption in the state of origin or surrounding the PEP in question was notoriously high during his or her term of office.
+The FIAA further provides for the continuous administrative seizure of assets of PEPs already seized within mutual legal assistance proceedings for the purposes of confiscation.
+This applies in case of failure of mutual legal assistance because the state of origin qualifies as a failing state (ie, it is unable to satisfy the requirement of mutual legal assistance proceedings owing to the total or substantial collapse or failures of its national judicial system) or proceedings in the state of origin may not meet the basic procedural requirements of the European Convention on Human Rights or the International Covenant on Civil and Political Rights.
+Frozen assets can further be confiscated if a PEP's assets are of illicit origin, which is presumed when the wealth of the PEP has increased inordinately, facilitated by the exercise of a public function, and the level of corruption in the state of origin or surrounding the PEP in question was notoriously high during his or her term of office.